ggstuart/web-application-development/content/git-and-github/collaboration/index.md

 ### Prune on fetch

-By default VSCode will keep a list of old remote branches, even after they are deleted from github.
+By default VSCode will keep a list of old remote branches, even after they are deleted from GitHub.
 There is a command *"Git: Fetch(Prune)"* in the command palette which will prune these branches from the list.
 Doing this occasionally is great.
 However, you can configure your VSCode to do this automatically by checking *"Git: Prune on fetch"* in your settings (*Ctrl + comma*).

 ### Link directly to upstream

-It can be annoying and slow to pull updates from the upstream repository through our github fork and down to our local repository in VSCode.
+It can be annoying and slow to pull updates from the upstream repository through our GitHub fork and down to our local repository in VSCode.
 If you know what you are doing, then you can add a new *remote* to your local repository using the command palette to find the *"Git: Add Remote..."* command.
 Find the upstream repository and name it *"upstream"* (your fork of this is a remote known as *"origin"*).